This information site is courtesy of Tropical Holiday Deals, the specialists in holiday and honeymoon travel to the Tropics.

 The Pentecost Land Dive is not a tourist attraction but part of the annual yam harvest festival on the island of Pentecost.
 Day trips can be taken on Saturdays in April, May and June can be arranged to witness this death defying and intriguing ritual.
 Email us if you wish to book as part of your Vanuatu experience as places can be limited.

 To get out and explore the island you can hire a car, take an organised tour around the island or hire your own bus and driver.

 While there are organised tours to Hideaway Island Marine Sanctuary, The Secret Garden and Mele Cascades, you can do these independently by flagging down a local bus driver.

-For more info, current prices and specials on these tours and accommodation/flight packages, email us.
+For info on accommodation/flight packages, email us.